 - Work closely with the President and other College officers to provide overall internal executive leadership to, and support for, the faculty, staff, and their respective systems of support in Academic and Student Affairs through the creation, revision, and/or deletion of all policies related to Academic and Student Affairs.

 - Lead college efforts to promote and sustain a rigorous and compassionate and learning-centered environment that supports student success in both credit and non-credit areas through collaborative decision making and strategic planning.

 - Participate in the College's internal leadership conversations to set College goals and formulate strategies for achieving the goals that arise from these conversations.

 - Guide the Academic Governing Council in the development and review of academic policies through collaborative decision making.

 - Oversee academic programs and curriculum development to ensure that GRCC remains current and viable in the educational community.

 - Ensure the primacy of the academic mission in all College decision-making including, but not limited to, physical and technological infrastructure, budget, fundraising, hiring, and internal and external communications.

 - Oversee enrollment management to provide a learning environment that is conducive to learning, sustainable and responsive to financial conditions and community needs.

-- Assure that college policies and procedures governing academic and student issues enhance the learning environment and reflect current needs and appropriate practices.
+- Assure that college policies and procedures governing academic and student issues are equitable and enhance the learning environment and reflect current needs and appropriate practices.